sverrirs/ruvsarpur/README.md

 </p>

 # RÚV Sarpur
 [`ruvsarpur.py`](#ruvsarpurpy) is a python script that allows you to list, search and download TV shows off the Icelandic RÚV Sarpurinn website.
+The script is operated solely through a windows or linux command prompt.

 [`webvtttosrt.py`](#webvtttosrtpy) is a python script that can convert webvtt and vtt files to the .srt subtitles format.
 (This format is used by the RÚV website for some episodes).